3.5.1. Import Images

 Images can be specified in different formats:

-Image names - All images should be located on your local PC, in one folder, (do not use subfolders).
-For example: imagename1.jpg
+Image names - all images must be located on your local PC, in one folder, (do not use subfolders).
+Example: imagename1.jpg

-If multiple images are to be imported into an image gallery, for one product sku, specify all of the images within one field, using the comma (,) as a delimiting separator.
+To import multiple images for one product SKU, specify Image names/URLs in one field using the comma (,) as a delimiter.

-Be sure to validate that all images have the correct size, and that the names are correct, for all products.
+Validate that all images have the correct size and that the names are correct for all products.